dotnet/interactive/docs/jupyter-in-polyglot-notebooks.md

 #!connect jupyter --kernel-name pythonkernel --kernel-spec python3
 ```

-Once connected, create a new cell and select your python kernel from the language dropdown in the bottom right hand corner.
+Once connected, create a new cell and select your python kernel from the kernel picker in the bottom right hand corner of the cell.

 ## Connecting to an R kernel
 First, ensure that R is added to Jupyter.
 If not, switch to the Anaconda Prompt, and run this command: